logzio/microservices-demo/deploy/kubernetes/cloudformation/README.md

 ```
 ## Deploy tracing shipping using the OpenTelemetry Collector

-Add your TRACING_SHIPPING_TOKEN to the exporters section in `deploy/kubernetes/manifests-tracing/otel-collector.yaml` and optionally update your region if you are using a different region than the default
+Otionally update your region if you are using a different region than the default in the exporters section in `deploy/kubernetes/manifests-tracing/otel-collector.yaml`

-**NOTE:**  We need to do this as otel-collector.yaml can't read environment variables.
-Long term we need a better solution to avoid people sharing their shipping token in this repository

 ```
 cd microservices-demo

+kubectl --namespace=monitoring create secret generic logzio-tracing-secret \
+  --from-literal=logzio-tracing-shipping-token='<<TRACING-SHIPPING-TOKEN>>'

 kubectl apply -f deploy/kubernetes/manifests-tracing
 ```
 ---